Eventyret/Padawan/README.md

 ## What does it do and what does it need to fulfil

 A nodeJS tool provided for students of Code Institute.
 The tool will create the boilerplate for your current milestone project.
+This will speed up development as you can can focus more on your code rather then how the folder structure etc is.

+### Supported milestones

 - User Centric Frontend (Milestone 1)
 - Interactive Frontend (Milestone 2)
 - Data Centric Development (Milestone 3)
-- Full Stack Frameworks (Milestone 3)
+- Full Stack Frameworks (Milestone 4)

 ## User Stories